bicarbon8/automated-functional-testing/packages/aft-testrail/README.md

 **TestRailConfig**:
 - **logLevel** - [OPTIONAL] `string` value of `none`, `error`, `warn`, `step`, `info`, `debug`, or `trace` _(defaults to value set on `aftConfig.logLevel`)_
 - **maxLogCharacters** - [OPTIONAL] `number` for the maximum number of additional log characters to send to TestRail when logging a `TestResult` _(defaults to 250)_
-- **policyEngineEnabled** - `bool` if set to `true` then any `verifier` with a Test ID will first check that the test should be run via this plugin. any matching test in a Test Plan with a `Passing` or `Failing` result or if not using a Test Plan, if the Test ID does not exist in the referenced Project and Suites will result in a `false` response. _(defaults to `true`)_
+- **policyEngineEnabled** - `bool` if set to `true` then any `aftTest` with a Test ID will first check that the test should be run via this plugin. any matching test in a Test Plan with a `Passing` or `Failing` result or if not using a Test Plan, if the Test ID does not exist in the referenced Project and Suites will result in a `false` response. _(defaults to `true`)_

 ## TestRailPolicyPlugin
-the `TestRailPolicyPlugin` extends from `PolicyPlugin` interface in `aft-core`. if enabled this plugin will lookup the status of TestRail tests based on their case ID from the set of IDs passed in to a `Verifier.withTestId` function. it can be enabled by including the following in your `aftconfig.json` file:
+the `TestRailPolicyPlugin` extends from `PolicyPlugin` interface in `aft-core`. if enabled this plugin will lookup the status of TestRail tests based on their case ID from the set of IDs specified in the `AftTest.description` or `AftTestOptions.testIds` array. it can be enabled by including the following in your `aftconfig.json` file:
 ```json
 {
     "logLevel": "info",